Need to know

 A copy of One Thousand and One Nights will get you in the right frame of mind…

 The camp isn’t designed for tiny tots, but adventurous little Smiths aged six and above will love it (they’ll have their own tent, too).
+If you're travelling with children, ask about extra bed rates for littles when booking.

 This temporary camp doesn’t have electricity or running water: instead, it relies on solar power.
 When dusk falls, it’s lit entirely – and atmospherically – by candlelight.
 Bath products are organic: suds up using camel soap or olive-oil soap from Aleppo.